Carbon Black EDR

-If you want to send additional events, check the “Send Unfiltered Logs” option when configuring this event source in InsightIDR.
+If you want to send additional events, check the “Send Unparsed Logs” option when configuring this event source in InsightIDR.

 Note that these additional events may impact Carbon Black EDR Server and your InsightIDR Collector by increasing events volume, thus impacting your data limit in Log Search.